 - white bread

 - wheat bread

 I mean really, you could use practically anything.
 And as long as the bread is dry, it all works.
-I typically use a mixture of cornbread and a ciabatta, but since we’re keeping things pretty classic in this recipe, I went with what I grew up with – plain white sandwich bread.
+I typically use a mixture of cornbread and ciabatta for this favorite stuffing recipe, but since we’re keeping things pretty classic today, I went with what I grew up with – plain white sandwich bread.
 Of course, if you want to class things up a bit, you can use retreat to a hearty ciabatta, Italian or French bread.

 Drying bread for stuffing

-If I was planning ahead, I would have cut my bread up in to a dice, and then let it set out overnight or longer, this is what you SHOULD do.
-However, if you live life by the seat of your pants as I often do, you can also cut the bread up into a small dice, toss it on a baking sheet and toast it in a 275-degree oven until the texture mimicks day-old bread.
+If I plan ahead, I cut my bread up in to a dice, and then let it set out overnight or longer.
+This is what you SHOULD do.
+However, if you live life by the seat of your pants as I often do, you can also cut the bread up into a small dice, toss it on a baking sheet and toast it in a 300-degree oven until the texture mimics day-old bread.
 It should take anywhere from 30-45 minutes.
 Make sure to toss a few time throughout the process.

 Dressing vs Stuffing

 I think this is different for everyone.
-According to tradition, stuffing is what you actually “stuff” in something, so here, it would be stuffing if you stuffed it into the cavity of the turkey.
+According to tradition, stuffing is what you actually “stuff” in something.
+Here, it would be stuffing if you stuffed it into the cavity of the turkey.
 Dressing is baked in a casserole dish, so I guess technically, this is dressing.
 However, growing up, dressing was always much more moist and more of a soufflé texture.
 Stuffing was more bread-heavy, and crumbly, if that makes sense.

 How to make Traditional Stuffing with Leeks and Sage

 - Sweat onion, celery, seasoning, leeks, and sage in a little bit of butter.